French watchdog condemns police for unlawful use of drones to patrol lockdown | Law-Order

 The interior ministry has since told the CNIL that blurring systems were put in place, but the authority said they could be turned off.
 "This mechanism does not necessarily prevent the identification of individuals as long as the services of the ministry of the interior are able to deactivate blurring," the authority said.

 At no point has the public been properly informed about the use of camera drones by the police, the CNIL said, adding it had reminded the interior ministry it should obey the law.
-This comes after another decision by the country's top administrative court, which forbade the use of camera drones by the police in the absence of a proper legal framework.
+Thursday's move came after a decision by the top administrative court that forbade the use of camera drones by police in the absence of a proper legal framework.

-A draft security law, which triggered fierce debates in France over press freedom, would substantially increase the legal use of surveillance tools, including drones.
-The interior ministry did not respond to a request for comment.
+A draft security law, which triggered fierce debate in France over press freedom, would substantially increase the legal use of surveillance tools, including drones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)